shivathapaa/Nepali-Date-Picker/README-js.md

   fill the grid's empty cells with the neighbouring months.
 Switching fades the month header and the grid in, matching the Compose pickers; the animation is skipped under `prefers-reduced-motion: reduce`, and paging months is never animated. _(3.2.0)_
+- **`show-secondary-date` pairs every day with the other calendar.** The displayed calendar's day stays large, its counterpart sits small in the corner of the same cell, and the month header gains a second line naming the months the other calendar straddles, for example "Sep/Oct 2026" under Asoj 2083.
+This is the web twin of Compose's `NepaliDatePickerWithEnglishDate`.
+The second header line also appears with `show-calendar-toggle` alone, since a switch puts a second calendar in play either way. _(3.3.0)_

 ---